 - Moving fees and rates: To calculate the initial cost of your move, multiply the hourly rate by the number of hours estimated for completing the service.

 - Packing supplies and services: Factor in additional charges for packing supplies provided by the moving team, such as bubble wrap, paper, mattress covers, TV boxes and whether movers pack and unpack for you.

-- Moving Insurance: Add in the cost of protection for your goods by creating an itemized estimate of your belonging’s cost and weight with prices for your preferred insurance method.
+- Moving Insurance: Add in the cost of protection for your personal and household goods by creating an itemized estimate of your belonging’s cost and shipment weight with prices for your preferred insurance method.